kellya14/project3/README.md

 Includes:
 Client Monit Configuration File

 Server Monit Configuration File

-Kickstart Script to configure monit on the clients Test scripts for solution monitoring on the clients and server VMs
+Kickstart File edited to configure monit on the clients

+Test script for solution monitoring on the clients and server VMs